Something in the Way: MTV Unplugged in New York

 The MTV Unplugged version of "Something in the Way" was one of two songs not included in the original broadcast of the show.
 However, it appeared on the live album MTV Unplugged in New York, released in November 1994.
 It also appeared as the b-side to the album's only commercial single, for the song "About a Girl".
 In 2002, it was included on vinyl and Japanese CD copies of the band's best-of compilation, Nirvana.

 The full MTV Unplugged performance, including "Something in the Way," was released on DVD in November 2007.

+In a 2023 Instagram comment, Cobain's and Love's daughter, Frances Bean Cobain, named "Something in the Way" as her favorite performance from the band's MTV Unplugged set, writing, "I like to imagine that if we had been able to grow up together, he would’ve been gentle with me in the same way he was gentle singing that song."

 In popular culture

 A brief cover of the song, performed by Jerry O'Connell in the role of Frank "Cush" Cushman, appeared in the 1996 romantic comedy Jerry Maguire, directed by Cameron Crowe.
 The intentionally poor rendition appeared during a hotel room scene in which "Cush disrupts football business talk with a nasally, out-of-tune take on Nirvana’s darkest track off Nevermind," according to Ashley Zlatopolsky of Billboard.

 The Nevermind version appeared in the 2005 war drama Jarhead, directed by Sam Mendes.
 According to Universal Pictures president of film music Kathy Nelson, Mendes had insisted on the song, but a then-ongoing dispute between Cobain's widow, Courtney Love, and surviving Nirvana members had made the licensing of Nirvana songs difficult at the time.
 However, Love allowed the song's use due to being a "huge fan" of Mendes and actor Peter Sarsgaard.
-“That’s why it’s probably the first Nirvana song you’ve heard in a movie,” Nelson said.
+"That's why it's probably the first Nirvana song you've heard in a movie," Nelson said.

 On April 24, 2020, American musician Post Malone performed the song during his 15-song Nirvana tribute concert, which was livestreamed on YouTube and raised more than $4 million for the COVID-19 Solidarity Response Fund.